DJarzebowski/scripts/README.md

-# scripts
+# Overview

-Random scripts for things
+This repo is a collection of Random scripts that I use for various things.